After taking the blessings of Athisaya Manal Matha at Sokkan kudieruppu, we started to Pothakalanvilai, Thirukalyana Matha Church.

 Scenic Sacred Heart Grotto – Alanthalai

-In 30 minutes drive, we reached Sacred Heart Grotto church.
+After a 30-minute drive, we reached Sacred Heart Grotto church.
 It’s also known as St. Peter’s and St. Paul’s Church.

 The picturesque Grotto of Sacred Heart Jesus welcomes everyone as you enter!
 The church facade connects to the Grotto and it is the most striking feature of the church.